skip navigation

 POST-POSITION MODIFIER

-When some is part of a compound word, such as, someone, something, somewhere, it is placed after the word.
-See Some – A Vague One.
+When some (or one) is part of a compound word, such as the indefinite pronouns someone, something, somewhere, the adjective is placed after the word.
+Also called "unbreakable".

 SOME – UNKNOWN, UNIDENTIFIED